The Shakespeare, Bristol

-The Shakespeare is an historic pub in Prince Street, Bristol, England.
+The Shakespeare is a historic pub on Prince Street in Bristol, England.
 Built in 1725 by the Bristol builder John Strahan as a pair of attached Georgian-style houses, it was converted into a pub in 1777 at which time it supplied refreshment to dock workers at the adjoining port.
-It has been a grade II* listed building since 1959.
+It has been a Grade II* listed building since 1959.

 History

 Prince Street in Bristol was named after Prince George of Denmark, who was the husband of Queen Anne and lived from 1653 to 1708.
 The public house takes its name from the nearby Theatre Royal home of the Bristol Old Vic.